alyn-m/Java8/StreamAPI/README.md

       -(2)--> Intermediate Operations (Pass through several filters, transformers, or sorters) -(3)--> Terminal Operation (And finally produce a result)
 ### Structure of a Stream Pipeline
+A pipeline is a chain of stream operations (source → intermediate → terminal).
 >[!Note]
 >[Source] → [Intermediate Operations] → [Terminal Operation]